rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 ## Icons of Christ

 The most interesting and most sacred icon is the person of Christ Jesus, that through Him we may look upon the face of the Father.
-This means -- necessarily -- that images of Christ the man allow us to see the face (the image and likeness) of God the Father.
+This means -- necessarily -- that images of Christ allow us to see the image of God the Father.
+And through the life of Christ do we see the image and likeness of God.

 !!! quote "John 14:9"